Derek Sivers

 If I’m reading a book about a subject I already know well, I’ll have very few notes, because not much surprised me.

-I kept these notes private for years, but decided it couldn’t hurt to put them on my site.
+I kept these notes private for years, but decided to share them on my site.

 Notes don’t replace the book

-It makes me sad when people email to say thanks for my notes because it saved them time from reading the book.
+It’s sad when people say my notes saved them time from reading the book.

 My notes are just some tiny tidbits with no context.
 It’s like reading a punchline without the joke.
-If you hear an elaborate joke, then the punchline — (“The little piece of rope said, ‘No. I’m a frayed knot!’”) — is all you need to remember the full joke.
+If you hear a joke, then the punchline is all you need to remember the full joke.
 But if you just hear the punchline, without the joke, it makes no sense.
 I just save the punchlines to remind myself what I’ve read.

 Again: these notes are really just for me but I’m sharing them on my site.